edimuj/cordova-plugin-audioinput/README.md

 # cordova-plugin-audioinput
-This Cordova plugin enables audio capture from the device microphone, by in (near) real-time forwarding raw audio data to the web layer of your application.
+This Cordova plugin enables audio capture from the device microphone, by in (near) real-time forwarding raw audio data to the web layer of your web application.
 A typical usage scenario for this plugin would be to use the captured microphone audio as a source for a Web audio API based applications.

 Since `Navigator.getUserMedia()` still isn't supported by all browsers, this plugin provides similar functionality.